-- 1. Fundamental concepts of a digital image processing system. - 2.
-Analyze the basic algorithms used for image processing & image compression with morphological image processing. - 3.
-To study the image fundamentals and mathematical transforms necessary for image processing. - 4.
-Design algorithms to solve image processing problems and meet design specifications.
+- Fundamental concepts of a digital image processing system. - Analyze the basic algorithms used for image processing - To study the image fundamentals and mathematical transforms necessary for image processing. - Design algorithms to solve image processing problems and meet design specifications.

 Course Outcomes: After completing the course, the students will be able to,